gustavoacbrito/tqi_Kotlin_backend_developer_2023/README.md

 The main idea behind the solution is to start the sale with an empty shopping cart and gradually add items in the quantities required by the customer (and remove them if necessary).
 As items are added or removed, the costs per item and the total cost of the cart are automatically updated.
 To complete the sale, a "Sale" object is created, containing information such as the total amount, payment method, and the date and time of the sale.

-Some improvements can be implemented to enhance the system further.
-One such improvement is the introduction of user roles, differentiating between those who can manage categories and products and those who cannot.
-By incorporating user roles, we can prevent regular users or customers from making modifications to the database.
-This ensures that only authorized personnel have the capability to perform critical actions, maintaining data integrity and security.

-The addition of user roles not only protects the database but also allows for better control and organization within the system.
-Administrators or privileged users can efficiently manage categories and products while ordinary users can focus on their shopping experience without the risk of inadvertently altering essential data.
-Implementing these user roles adds an extra layer of protection and empowers businesses to tailor access rights as needed, promoting a more robust and secure shopping platform.

 ## Technologies Used

 - Java